-Two symbols are used in this appendix to show:
+So, two symbols are used in what follows to show ...

 - things that are being planned and will be delivered during the life of the strategy. - things which, at this stage, are more 'imaginative' and may take longer to deliver, or might eventually be in a different form.